Day 1, Friday- 5/22/15

-Initially, I was really struggling to pick out which cake company to use, since LV has so many talented ones.
+Initially, I was really struggling to pick out which cake company to use, since Las Vegas has so many talented ones.
 But what it really came down to was LVCC's neat fondant work and fast responses (less than an hour each time).

 I wasn't picky on the flavors.
 I did tell them his favorite was the Dobash and just wanted something comparable (they actually told me they will see what they could do and asked if I wanted the Hawaiian-style Dobash).
 While it wasn't a Dobash (according to my Fiance as I don't know the difference), I did appreciate them trying to accommodate me (even with delivery as I had to change it from hotel to restaurant).

 Regardless, we appreciated how great it turned out, both look and taste-wise, so we will definitely be using them again on future trips.
 In the words of my Fiance "...so, should I be giving them a call for your birthday?"
 Ah yes, we (ok...he) already had plans to go to LV again later this year "near" my birthday (how convenient of a reason).

 Alas, over-stuffed at this point, it was time to go.
 We had asked Daniel and the staff to take some cake to share with their colleagues but it didn't seem like they did (as there was no way we could finish it).
 He wrapped up everything nicely for us (including the cake, which didn't have a box so they had to do some handy